38th Annual Stanford Invitational

 T:

 I will pull the trigger on reasonability if the impact on T is not extended well.
 But in general, I think these debates should be about competing interpretations.
 I think T should be similar to a DA with UQ, Link, I/L, and Impacts.
 If I think these parts of T aren't clear then...RIP.
-I am not the biggest fan of SPEC debates, but I will watch it.
+I am not the biggest fan of SPEC debates, but I will watch it and will vote on it if it is not handled correctly.

 FW:

-I think this debate is like a T debate but nobody treats it like that.
 Negative teams should have a solid TVA that has inroads to access some of the aff's offense.
 (A case list would also be tight.)
-I’ll vote on switch side, but I don’t know if it should be your primary offense.
+I’ll vote on switch side, but sometimes it is not the best primary offense.
 I’ve seen myself more concerned with limits than ground since nobody can articulate what ground is lost due to including the aff.
-I just need teams to tell me what debates look like under their model.
+Overall, I just need teams to tell me what debates look like under their model and why their opponents model produces bad debates.

 Theory: